sfz-inc/foo/README.md

-# foo
+# spring-rest-seed
-my new project
+an Atomist seed project